AEP Ohio's electric security plan

 The proposed competitive bidding process was modified to include six auctions throughout the duration of the ESP that provide for better blending of one, two and three-year auction products.
 AEP Ohio will establish a Generation Energy Rider, a Generation Capacity Rider and an Auction Cost Reconciliation Rider to recover costs associated with its standard service offer.

 AEP Ohio will continue to recover costs related to upgrading aging infrastructure through its Distribution Investment Rider (DIR).
 However, the Commission established rate caps during the term of the ESP.
-The DIR will be capped at $145 million for 2015 (invluding amounts previously authorized in the ESP 2 case), $165 million for 2016, $185 million for 2017 and $86 million for January-May 2018.
+The DIR will be capped at $145 million for 2015, $165 million for 2016, $185 million for 2017 and $86 million for January-May 2018.

 AEP Ohio will continue to defer incremental operations and management expenses exceeding $5 million from major storms.